-GED/HSET 605 0 units GED/HISET Preparation: Social Studies 18 hours lecture
+GED/HiSET Preparation: Social Studies

 Formerly GED 605.
 This course prepares students to take the GED/HiSET social studies test.
 Reading for meaning in social studies, analyzing historical events and arguments in social studies, and using numbers and graphs in social studies to pass the GED/HiSET social studies test are covered via group and individualized instruction.